 China’s Industrial Heritage without History

 In the late 1990s, thousands of factories across the People’s Republic of China (PRC) closed down.
 Most had been created as part of the Chinese Communist Party’s (CCP) programme to industrialise the nation after 1949.
-Tens of millions of workers lost their jobs, and idle plants pockmarked of most cities.
-In , the city that I have been studying since 2003, state and collective sector workers constituted ninety-four percent of the total employed population when these ‘structural reforms’ began, and the city contained approximately two hundred state and collective enterprises.
-The closures and mass layoffs profoundly shocked local residents, who experienced the ‘’ of the city’s porcelain factories as happening ‘almost overnight’.
+Tens of millions of workers lost their jobs, and idle plants pockmarked thirty percent of the urban core of most cities.
+In Jingdezhen, the city that I have been studying since 2003, state and collective sector workers constituted ninety-four percent of the total employed population when these ‘structural reforms’ began, and the city contained approximately two hundred state and collective enterprises.
+The closures and mass layoffs profoundly shocked local residents, who experienced the ‘death’ of the city’s porcelain factories as happening ‘almost overnight’.

 Twenty years after the PRC committed China’s industrial sector to the path of neoliberal capitalism, where does public memory of the nation’s socialist industrialisation reside?
 What aspects of the socialist path to modernity do officials or private citizens monumentalise, if any at all?
 To what extent does China’s contemporary heritage movement encompass its socialist industrial history?
 I offer here a first attempt to answer such questions, drawing on published sources and my fieldwork in Jingdezhen.